theisaacwong/fun_stuff/README.md

-MyFirstCalculator
+## MyFirstCalculator

+Do simple math on the command line! supports +, -, /, and *
+<pre> > java myFirstCalculator 1 + 1
+   2 </pre>
-Unfortunately, I only support numbers up to 50.
+Unfortunately, I only support inputing integers up to 50.
 But I'm working on increasing support for larger numbers - typing everything just takes so much time!

+## externFunctions.R (NSFW)

+R will not let you use functions before you declare them, unlike languages such as C and Java, which let you use a function that you define later on in your code.
+I want to be able to use functions before declaring them.
+Prime Directives of Good R Coding says that to load functions you should have those functions in a separate file and use source() to load them.
+I don't like this because having two files to manage is twice the headache of having a single file.
+By pasting this snippet of code at the top of your R script, you can basically have your R script source() itself.
+Only function declarations are sourced.
+Now, you can be free to use a function which you define later on in your code.